tronprotocol/documentation/TRX/Tron-doc.md

 Set a rational fee limit can guarantee the smart contract execution.
 And if the execution of the contract cost great energy, it will not consume too much energy from the caller.
 Before you set fee limit, you need to know several conception:

 1).
-The legal fee limit is a integer between 0 - 10^9, unit is sun.
+The legal fee limit is a integer between 0 - 10^9, unit is SUN.

 2).
 Different smart contracts consume different amount of energy due to their complexity.
 The same trigger in the same contract almost consumes the same amount fo energy[1].
 When the contract is triggered, the commands will be excuted one by one and consume energy.
 If it reaches the fee limit, commands will fail to be excuted, and energy is not refundable.